MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 # Index Syntax

+Move provides syntax attributes to allow you to define operations that look and feel like native move code, lowering these operations into your user-provided definitions.

-Syntax attributes establish a way to allow programmers to define operations for syntax-like usage in Move.
-Our first syntax method, `index`, allows programmers to define a group of operations that can be used as custom index accessors for their datatypes.
-These definitions allow programmers to use index syntax, such as accessing a matrix element as `m[i,j]`, all based on user definitions.
-These definitions are bespoke per-type and available implicitly for any programmer using the type, easing usage across the language.
+Our first syntax method, `index`, allows you to define a group of operations that can be used as custom index accessors for your datatypes, such as accessing a matrix element as `m[i,j]`, by annotating functions that should be used for these index operations.
+Moreover, these definitions are bespoke per-type and available implicitly for any programmer using your type.

 ## Overview and Summary

-Consider a `Matrix` type that uses a vector of vectors to represent its values.
-We can write a small library using `index` syntax annotations on its `borrow` functions as follows:
+To start, consider a `Matrix` type that uses a vector of vectors to represent its values.
+You can write a small library using `index` syntax annotations on the `borrow` and `borrow_mut` functions as
+follows:

 ```
 module matrix {